-There are now more part-time staff working in education, she added, which "could also be driving down membership rates".
+MEMBERSHIP 2015: 1,624M

+EDUCATION TRADE UNION

+2016: 1,469M

+= -155,000

 Union membership fees vary.
-For full-time teachers at the NUT, for example, membership costs £177 per year, while at the ATL it costs £103 per vear.
+For full-time teachers at the NUT, for example, membership costs £177 per year, while at the ATL it costs £103 per year.

+"Newly qualified teachers have

 "Newly qualified teachers have half of their wages go in student loan repayments, pension entitlement, and all the rest," Bousted said.
 "Even though union fees are very low that could be putting them off."

 Jon Richards, head of education at Unison, agreed with Bousted and said there is evidence that "price has become an issue and people are looking at costs - unsurprising as wages have stalled - this is a particular issue for support staff unions as most of our members are from lower pay bands".

 Unison experienced a drop of around two per cent in membership in 2016.